shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 **Fat Arrow functions for binding `this`**

-Most of the new developers get struggled to understand the `this` in JavaScript.
-The `this` is nothing but the execution context for a function.
-And for object methods, `this` points to the object holding the method.
-If the function is executed not as an object method, the `this` will point to the global object ( usually the window object).
+Most of the new developers get struggled to understand `this` keyword in JavaScript. `this` is nothing but the execution context for a function, and for methods, `this` points to the object holding it.
+If the function is executed not as a method of an object, `this` will point to the global object ( usually the window object).

-`this` can be confusing so many times.
+`this` can be confusing in many times.
 Look at the below example:

 ```javascript
 var name = 'Tom';